-5 Aimpoint and Optical Axis on Detectors
+5 Optical Axis and Aimpoint on Detectors (1999 - 2015)

-Aimpoint positions are measured on all four detectors as described in Section 4.1.
-The optical axis positions are measured only on HRC-I as described in Section 4.2.
+The optical axis positions are measured only on HRC-I as described in Section 4.1.
 However, at any given time, the relative position between the aimpoint and optical axis is the intrinsic property of the HRMA and ACA, independent of the detectors.
 One can therefore calculate the optical axis position on other detectors based on its relative position to the aimpoint.